Skip to Main Content

 Effective communication strategies, conflict resolution, professionalism and ethics, stress management, temperament, aging and human development, altered body image, death, dying and grief, abuse and harassment and legal aspects of healthcare are presented in the context of case studies and problem-solving activities.

-Upon successful completion of the course, learners will be able to discuss and explain:
+Upon successful completion of the course, learners will be able to:

-• Psychological and sociological implications of stress
+• Identify and counteract the psychological and sociological implications of stress

-• Clinical and cultural attitudes toward death
+• Understand clinical and cultural attitudes toward death

-The steps in ethical decision-making
+• Apply the steps in ethical decision-making